lucasvmiguel/ecommerce-supabase-nextjs/README.md

   - Cart web page to render a cart
     - render products
     - show summary price
-    - show summary delivery days
     - remove products from cart
-    - add or remove quantity of products in cart
     - Go to checkout button
+    - add or remove quantity of products in cart (2.0)
+    - show summary delivery days (2.0)
-    - show discounts (2.0)
+    - show discounts (3.0)
-    - show if it's in stock (2.0)
+    - show if it's in stock (3.0)
 - Menu
   - TODO
 - Footer